Cocoanetics/DTXMLRPC/Readme.markdown

 This project provides some simple wrappers around XML-RPC requests and responses.
 Based on that an example implementation for the Wordpress XML-RPC API is provided.

+Contains DTBase64Coding from DTFoundation.
+If you plan to use both let me know so that we can make a static library that excludes this class.

 License
 -------